 - The Wine Glass Conundrum

 Warming Winter Sangria was written by Hilary Smith.
-Hilary works in digital marketing and is in her first year as a food blogger.
+Hilary works in digital marketing.
 She bakes like your mom and tells jokes like your dad.
 Explore her dangerous desserts and healthy main courses at Livelymess and by following her on Facebook, Instagram, Twitter and Pinterest.